 As a cyclist, it’s not a surprise though that you have an array of shoes.
 You are able to change over depending on the circumstances.

 The following categories of shoes come not only lightweight but also strong and fast-drying.
-They ensure that your maximum energy is utilized efficiently on the pedal.
+They ensure that you efficiently utilize maximum energy on the pedal.

-While they provide comfort inside; improving the performance of the rider.
+While they provide comfort inside; they also improve the performance of the rider.

 The Complete List of the Best Non-Cycling Shoes for Cycling